 Pros

-- Limited investment and wealth-tracking features.
+- Zeta has limited investment and wealth-tracking features.

 6. Splitwise